Same-day Filing

 While it may not be a requirement in Georgia, it is recommended that a statement of dissolution be filed and notice be given to known and unknown claimants.
 This proactive measure limits potential liabilities and facilitates the final distribution process to members.
 To issue notice, a written document may be sent directly to known claimants, while publication in a newspaper may be used to reach unknown claimants.

 When communicating with creditors, it is vital to specify a deadline for them to submit any outstanding claims.
-This deadline typically falls between 90 to 180 days and is commonly outlined by state law.
+This deadline typically falls between 90 and 180 days and is commonly outlined by state law.

 Step 7: Distribute Assets